 There are several listed plant species which may occur at the site.
-Under the alternative recommended layout, the majority of these are not likely to be impacted.
-However, Pelargonium crassipes may occur within the natural vegetation in areas that may be lost to the development.
-The following recommendations are made regarding the potential impact on this species:
+The following recommendations are made regarding the potential impact on these species:

-Prior to construction and preferably during the winter or early spring, the areas of natural
+Prior to construction and preferably during the winter or early spring,

-- vegetation that may be lost to the development should be searched for this species. - Any individuals of Kiaat located, should be relocated to an adjacent area and into a similar microsite from where they were taken.

-• The success of the translocation should be monitored for at least a year after transplant to ascertain the success rate of the intervention.
+- The areas of natural vegetation that may be lost to the development should be searched for this species. - Any individuals of important species located, should be relocated to an adjacent area and into a similar microsite from where they were taken. - The success of the translocation should be monitored for at least a year after transplant to ascertain the success rate of the intervention.